 As stated before, datums can be located on points, axes,edges, and surfaces.
 It is important though that they is called out correctly on the drawing to control the right type of feature.
 Here is how different types of features are called out on engineering drawings.

 On a surface

 The symbol must be placed on or with one single extension line out of the datum surface.
 This means that the datum is only on the surface of the part where it is shown.
 If it is on one side of a rectangular object like a box, the datum surface is only the side where the symbol is shown.
-However if the part is round like a cylinder, the datum would be the entire surface of the cylinder.

 On an Axis

 For Axis control, the symbol must be placed on the dimension of a diametric tolerance as shown above.
 This means that the datum is actually the central axis through the feature, and not the feature surface itself.
 This type is common with any GD&T symbol that can have axis control like runout, perpendicularity or concentricity.